Jean Marie Henri Legrez

 Jean Legrez (born 29 May 1948 in Paris) is a French Dominican friar, and since February 2011 Archbishop of Albi.

-Life
+Biography

 After pursuing a course in Modern Literature at the University of Nanterre, obtaining a Licenciate, he joined the Dominicans and continued his studies in literature and began philosophy at the Strasbourg Dominican convent.
-He continued his training in Dominican convents of Paris and Toulouse, obtaining a degree of Master of Theology.
+He continued his training in the Dominican convents of Paris and Toulouse, obtaining a degree of Master of Theology.
 He was ordained a priest on 27 June 1976.

-After serving as vicar (Assistant Pastor) in a parish dependent upon the Toulouse Dominican convent, he participated in the foundation of two monastic fraternities in the dioceses of Aix and of Avignon.
+After serving as vicar (Assistant Pastor) in a parish dependent upon the Toulouse Dominican convent, he participated in the foundation of two monastic fraternities in the dioceses of Aix and Avignon.
 In 1983 he became Prior of the monastic brotherhood in Lyon and parish priest (curate) at the church of Saint Nizier (1983).